 - Day trips and overnight camping

-Canoes fit two adults and can take a child on the middle seat.
+Canoes fit two adults and can take a child or two on the middle seat.
 They are stable and roomy and provide lots of space for camping or picnic gear.

 Canoes are paddled by the front and rear person focusing on opposite sides of the boat with a short single-bladed paddle.